Stuycs-K/finalprojectapcs-3-benitez-leonardo-lei-vanna/DEVLOG-Leo.md

 ### 2025-05-29 -

-I had to reclone due to issues, trying to get my branch to track remote
+I had to reclone due to issues, trying to get my branch to track remote. i fixed several bugs in the classes that prevent running